 Most weavers use only hemstitch to finish their weavings.
 On its own – if done correctly – it should keep your weft in place without the addition of anything else.

 Another note: if you are only using it as a part of your process and not your sole finishing technique then you have the option of taking out the hemstitch after it has served its purpose!
 Once you add in your other technique of choice just carefully cut out the hemstitch and you should be good to go.
-If this is the route you want to take then you should choose a different colored yarn.
-This will make it easier to differentiate between your weaving and cut-off.
+If this is the route you want to take then you should definitely choose a different colored yarn.
+This will make it easier to differentiate between your weaving and what needs to be cut-off.

 When should you use hemstitch?